Message from the Headteacher

 Some families may be eligible for free school meals or a free transport pass from the local authority.
 Visit the following links for further information.

-Ask a current year 7 pupil
+Ask a current year 7 pupil any questions you have

 1. Where do I go on my first day?